The Local’s Guide to Spring in Whistler

 People shopping at a farmers market

-“The farmers’ market opens for the season mid-May and is my favourite Sunday morning ritual,” shares Goddard.
-Whistler’s Farmers’ Market, which also runs Wednesdays through mid-October, begins just outside the Fairmont Chateau Whistler and winds all the way through the Upper Village.
+The farmers’ Market opens for the season mid-May and is a favourite Whistler Sunday morning ritual.
+Conveniently located just outside of our doors it winds all the way through the Upper Village.
 The market features everything from sweet treats to local produce to unique mementos handmade by Whistler-area artisans.
-Perrin recommends trying the sweet-and-salty kettle corn and the snow cones as you stroll.

 Gaper Day